tlsfuzzer/tlsfuzzer/docs/source/timing-analysis.rst

 iterating over the tests.
-Provided you were able to install the timing dependencies, this will also launch extraction that will process the packet capture, and output the timing information associated with the test class into a csv file, and analysis that will generate a report with statistical test results and supporting plots.
+Provided you were able to install the timing dependencies, this will also launch extraction that will process the packet capture, and output the timing information associated with the test class into a CSV file, and analysis that will generate a report with statistical test results and supporting plots.